Advisory Council on Jewish Inclusion

 - Simplify and normalize the religious accommodations process regarding Jewish holidays and life cycle events for Jewish students, faculty, and staff by including specific and inclusive instructions for supervisors and for chairs to provide to faculty.

-- Open a brick-and-mortar Jewish Diversity Center on campus.
+- Open a brick-and-mortar Jewish Center on campus.

 Strategic Planning

-- Include Jewish diversity and antisemitism topics in a campus-wide survey about race, ethnicity, bias, and inclusion perceptions.
+- Include Jewish topics in a campus-wide survey about race, ethnicity, bias, and inclusion perceptions.
 The survey will address the Jewish community among other underrepresented groups.

 - Secure long-term practices for Jewish inclusion and the prevention of antisemitism that model those of other underrepresented groups on campus.